 Alternate Name(s):Gale Resources to Support Higher Education Diversity & Inclusion Initiatives on Campus

 Password required.
-The January password is "new".
-The February password is "clover".
 The March password is "earth".

 The Gale DEI resources Include a wide variety of research databases on the topics of racism, civil rights, and social injustice.
 Search primary documents, eBooks, and archives.
 Resources are divided into five subject areas: 1) Racism & Social Injustice, 2) Gender & Sexuality, 3) Ethnicity & Area Studies, 4) Colonialism, Imperialism & Indigeneity, 5) Perspectives & Debate.

 Access to a wide variety of online collections including archives, eBooks, journals, and newspapers.
 (Includes sources such as ACLU Papers, Slavery and Antisalvery Archives, Oral History Collections on the Civil Rights Movement, Japanese American Internment Records, U.S. Department of State Records, The Economist, The London Times, The Financial Times, and The Daily Mail.)